 Skip advert

 Finance contract, car key and calculator on desk

-Last month, the UK’s Court of Appeal ruled that all commissions must be fully disclosed to the consumer before a finance contract can be entered.
-This effectively makes DCAs – which were banned three years ago, and saw lenders paying car dealers commission without the knowledge or consent of the buyer – illegal in the first instance.
-Indeed, any type of finance involving undisclosed commission is affected.
+In October, the UK’s Court of Appeal ruled that all commissions must be fully disclosed to the consumer before a finance contract can be entered.
+This effectively makes Discretionary Commission Arrangements (DCAs) – which were banned three years ago, and saw lenders paying car dealers commission without the knowledge or consent of the buyer – illegal in the first instance, alongside any type of finance involving undisclosed commission.

 Advertisement - Article continues below

-That means those who signed on to any such agreement in recent memory could be entitled to compensation.
+As such, anyone having signed up to such an agreement in recent memory could be entitled to compensation.

+Skip advert